 Here’s another early math game which would be great for a preschool Halloween activity.
 This one is a witch math game in which your little ones need to help out the spooky witch who’s lost all her broomsticks.

-This game is designed to help your little ones develop their counting and number recognition skills.
+This game is designed to help your little learners develop their counting and number recognition skills.

 Can your children help out the witch by carefully counting and passing the right amount of broomsticks to her?

 They’ll need to have good counting skills to ensure they collect the right amount of broomsticks and fantastic fine motor skills to be able to pick them up and pass them to her – and they better get it right – they don’t want to be turned into a frog!

 Here’s some more Halloween themed printables you may want to check out:

 - Build-A-Frankenstein’s Monster

 - Halloween Shadow Matching

 What Math Skills Can Your Children Learn And Practice?

 When playing this Halloween math game, your children will have the chance to practice and develop some early math skills such as:

 - Counting skills – they’ll have to count the broomsticks carefully to ensure they are finding the correct amount for the witch